albamaspuig/FINAL_DEGREE_PROJECT/README.md

 # Refining the Genome Annotation of Abeoforma whisleri: Improving Gene Prediction for Downstream Comparative Analysis
-This project implements a pipeline for annotating the genome of *Abeoforma Whisleri*.
-The pipeline includes RNA-seq alignment, genome masking, and gene annotation using tools like HISAT2, Portcullis, and
-BRAKER...

 This repository includes:
-1. A structural and functional reannotation pipeline for *Abeoforma whisleri*
+1. A structural and functional re-annotation pipeline for *Abeoforma whisleri*
 2. The creation of a custom BUSCO database for unicellular holozoans

 ### 1. Annotation/